serverless/serverless/README.md

 We're currently working on our [docs](./docs/), [wiki](https://github.com/jaws-framework/JAWS/wiki), [best practices](https://github.com/jaws-framework/JAWS/wiki/Best-practices) and [FAQ](https://github.com/jaws-framework/JAWS/wiki/FAQ) pages.

-Once you become familiar with JAWS, you can read the JAWS [plug-in module guide](./docs/plugin-module-guide.md) to start contributing JAWS modules to the community.
+Once you become familiar with JAWS, you can read about [JAWS AWSM: Amazon Web Services Modules](https://github.com/awsm-org/awsm) to start contributing awsm's to the community.

 ## How can I help?